Early Recognition of Sepsis with Gaussian Process Temporal Convolutional Networks and Dynamic Time Warping: Introduction

-\paragraph{Technical Significance} Ours is the first work to combine the MGP Adapter framework~\citep{bonilla2008multi, li2016scalable} with TCNs~\citep{lea2017temporal}, thus improving memory efficiency, scalability, and classification performance for sepsis early detection on irregularly-sampled time series.
+\paragraph{Technical Significance} Ours is the first work to combine the MGP adapter framework~\citep{bonilla2008multi, li2016scalable} with TCNs~\citep{lea2017temporal}, thus improving memory efficiency, scalability, and classification performance for sepsis early detection on irregularly-sampled time series.
 We outperform the state-of-the-art method and improve AUPRC from $0.25$ to $0.35$/$0.40$, respectively~(measured \SI{7}{\hour} before sepsis onset).

 \paragraph{Clinical Relevance} The delayed identification and treatment of sepsis is a major driver of mortality in the ICU.
-By detecting sepsis \emph{earlier}, our approach could significantly decrease mortality, as timely management is essential in this context~\citep{ferrer2014empiric}.
-An early warning system based on our methods could prevent delays in the initiation of antimicrobial and supportive therapy, actions considered to be crucial for improving patient outcome~\citep{kumar2006duration}.
+By detecting sepsis \emph{earlier}, our approach could significantly decrease mortality, because timely management is essential in this context~\citep{ferrer2014empiric}.
+An early warning system that is based on our methods could prevent delays in the initiation of antimicrobial and supportive therapy, which are considered to be crucial for improving patient outcome~\citep{kumar2006duration}.